As reported in the Herald Palladium:

 Phoenix Investors has made a habit in the past of rehabbing old factories for new manufacturing endeavors.

 During the past three years, Phoenix Investors has acquired six former Whirlpool plants as part of its core business of revitalizing former plants throughout the U.S. In the release, Marks said the strategy helps restart “the economic engine in the communities” in which Phoenix operates.

 Phoenix Investors’ portfolio totals about 17 million square feet across 22 states.

 The Benton Harbor-based appliance maker also announced the sale of its remaining building and surrounding land in Fort Smith, Ark.

 It will be the first Arkansas project for Phoenix Investors and will include a complete renovation of the former Whirlpool complex for use by warehousing, industrial or manufacturing companies.

-Frank Crivello, executive vice president of Phoenix Investors, said they will try to bring companies and jobs back into the former Whirlpool complex.
+Frank P. Crivello, Chairman & Founder of Phoenix Investors, said they will try to bring companies and jobs back into the former Whirlpool complex.
 Crivello added they already have a list of prospects.